What Is Financial Spread Betting and How Does It Work?

 The short answer is that there isn’t really a limit on available markets for trading spread bets.
 If the security or market has a financial position that fluctuates, it’s likely you can spread bet on it.

 IG, for example, offers spread trading on more than 17,000 markets.
-These include forex, crypto, indices, commodities, shares, and pretty much anything else you might want.
+These include forex, indices, commodities, shares, and cryptocurrencies.
+Most major spread betting platforms provide access to similar market breadth, though specific instrument availability varies by broker and jurisdiction.

 Conclusion